mvollmer/pixel-test-log-demo/README.md

 updated as well, since the change in color was of course intended.

 Now this PR needs to be reviewed, and the changed visuals need to be approved.
-Github can do image comparisons, so we will use that to review changes to the reference images.
-Click on the "Show rich diff" button to see the image diff.
+The CI machinery has prepared a page where you can compare the old and new reference images.
+It can be found by clicking on the "Details" link for the "pixeldiffs" check.

+[ The reason why we don't use Githubs own image diffing is that we ultimately don't want to store the reference images in the main repositorium, nor do we want to use git lfs.
+Thus, github will ultimately not be able to diff them.
+]

 ## Randomness